Please watch the videos below. They will provide some examples on how you could approach a guided write in your classroom.

 What is guided writing?

-Guided reading is an essential context for scaffolding the development of a writer's processes within our Responsive Literacy Framework.
-Guided writing is a small group approach where teachers meet with a group of students with similar writing needs.
+Guided reading is an essential context for scaffolding the development of a writer's processes within the Workshop Model Guided writing is a small group approach where teachers meet with a group of students with similar writing needs.
 It can be a mini group conference or small group lesson to focus on similar learning or challenges faced by our learners.
 There may be students who need more support or more time to develop a particular part of their writing and with the small group, we can observe closely and provide specific guidance.
 The small group interaction offers teachers and learners more open discussion where we can provide our students specific feedback for improvement as we monitor their progress as they expand their word knowledge, writing processes and metacognitive strategies.